 Relative to the above, investors for whom climate change and environmental stewardship are critical issues would likely want to understand how well the available funds reflect those biases.
 We recently examined seven of the largest ESG-labeled U.S. stock exchange-traded funds (ETFs) to see what type of exposure each had to fossil fuels and carbon emissions.

-The ETFs were screened based upon their size (assets under management of at least $500 million), their cost (fees of 0.4% or lower), and for having an ESG investment mandate covering the broad U.S. large cap stock market1.
+The ETFs were screened based upon their size (assets under management of at least $1 billion), their cost (fees of 0.4% or lower), and for having an ESG investment mandate covering the broad U.S. large cap stock market1.
 They included:

 The path of climate change will largely be determined by two factors.
 One is the level of current emissions.
 Carbon Intensity is defined as emissions (in tons of CO2 equivalents) per million dollars in revenue.
 It provides a way to measure a company’s current contribution to emissions, adjusted for the company’s size.